 Third parties we use to recover money you may owe us or to whom we may sell your debt

 Another company, if our business or part of it is bought or taken over by that company to make sure your insurance policy can continue to be serviced or as part of preliminary discussions with that company about a possible sale or take over

-[Name of any other company & reason for transfer etc. if applicable]

-The information you share with us may be transferred by us or any of the types of firms or organisations we have noted above, to other countries in order for processing to take place, including locations outside of the UK and the European Union.
+The information you share with us may be transferred by us or any of the types of firms or organisations we have noted above, to other countries in order for processing to take place, including locations outside of the UK.
 We will only do so if there are adequate levels of protection in place as required by applicable data protection laws.

 Accessing our website and cookies

-When you visit one of our websites we may collect information from you, such as your email address, IP address and other online identifiers.
+When you visit one of our websites, we may collect information from you such as your email address, IP address and other online identifiers.
 This helps us to track unique visits and monitor patterns of customer website traffic, such as who visits and why they visit.
 We may use third parties to collate IP addresses to help us understand our Internet traffic data and data regarding your browser type and computer.
 We may also use web usage information to create statistical data regarding the use of our website.
 We may then use or disclose that statistical data to others for marketing and strategic development purposes, but no individuals will be identified in such statistical data.

 We may use cookies and/or pixel tags on some pages of our website.
 A cookie is a small text file sent to your computer, mobile phone or tablet depending on the device used to access our website.
 A pixel tag is an invisible tag placed on certain pages of our website, but not on your computer.
 Pixel tags usually work together with cookies to help us to give you a more tailored service.
 We may also use cookies and pixel tags in our email communication to personalise the email and track whether the email has been opened and whether the recipient has used any website links contained in the email communication.
 This allows us to monitor and improve our email communications and website.
 Useful information about cookies, including how to remove them, can be found at http://allaboutcookies.org.

-Internet browsers normally accept cookies by default, although it's possible to set a browser to reject cookies..
+Internet browsers normally accept cookies by default, although it's possible to set a browser to reject cookies.
 However, refusing to accept cookies may restrict your use of our website and/or delay or affect the way in which our website operates.
 You can find more information on cookies when you visit our website.

-The open nature of the internet is such that data may flow over networks without security measures, and may be accessed and used by people other than those for whom the data is intended.
+The open nature of the internet is such that data may flow over networks without security measures and may be accessed and used by people other than those for whom the data is intended.
 While this is outside of our control, we do take the protection of your information very seriously and aim to apply appropriate levels of security at all times.

 Closed circuit television (CCTV)